Time's Arrow (BoJack Horseman): Plot

-Beginning where the previous episode left off, a furious BoJack drives Beatrice to a nursing home after she spiked Hollyhock's coffee, causing her to overdose.
+Beginning where the previous episode left off, a furious BoJack drives Beatrice to a nursing home after she spiked Hollyhock's coffee with weight loss supplements, causing her to overdose.
 BoJack continues to grow frustrated that Beatrice cannot recognize him, and tells her they are going to a "magical place where she can never hurt anyone again".
+On the car ride, through Beatrice's fuzzy dementia affected memories, it is revealed how after her mother Honey was lobotomized, she is shown being bullied at school by Clemelia Bloodsworth and her posse, calling her fat and then pushing her off a slide.
+She then caught scarlet fever, and her father Joseph (Matthew Broderick), who initially ignored her complaints until she fainted, blamed his lobotomized wife for not noticing, and afterwards in an attempt to comfort his daughter tells her that her throat nearly being swollen shut can help her lose some weight.

+As a young adult in 1963, Beatrice, who has recently earned a Bachelors degree at Barnard College, voices concern about social issues and the Civil Rights Movement out of defiance towards her father, and is shown taking what she calls "pretty pills" to stay skinny, has her debutante ball.
+She is pushed by her father toward a potential suitor, the awkward and dull Corbin Creamerman, whose father is the owner of a creamery and whom Joseph hopes he could partner with (in spite of him discouraging his daughter from eating ice cream or any sweets in general).
+Beatrice meets party crasher and dashing aspiring writer Butterscotch Horseman at the bar, and she ditches her own party to have sex with him.
+Two weeks later, while on a date with and genuinely beginning to connect with Corbin, Beatrice finds out she’s pregnant, and after finding him the two decide to marry and move to San Francisco.
+Their marriage falters as their dreams fail to pan out and the reality and stress of the baby takes a toll, especially on Beatrice who no longer has the luxuries she’s accustomed to, and they become unhappy and bitter.
+Butterscotch’s novel isn’t finished (not even by the time BoJack is an adult), and since nothing he writes sells he works a low income job at a fish cannery until BoJack is six where he begrudgingly takes a cushy office job for Sugarman West at Beatrice’s behest.
+Both smoke and drink heavily and take out their frustrations on BoJack.

-On the car ride, through Beatrice's fuzzy memories, it is revealed how her father (Matthew Broderick) pushes her toward a potential suitor, whom she spurns in favor of the dashing aspiring writer, Butterscotch Horseman.
-She becomes pregnant by Butterscotch, marries him, and they move to San Francisco.
-Their marriage falters as their dreams fail to pan out; she becomes unhappy and bitter.
-Both drink heavily and take out their frustrations on BoJack.
-Butterscotch later has an affair with a maid named Henrietta, an aspiring nurse.
-Beatrice convinces Henrietta to give up the baby for adoption so that she can continue in nursing school.
-The episode ends with her reliving the traumatic memory of her father burning her toy doll in a fireplace.
+In 1999, Butterscotch has an affair with their maid Henrietta, a young aspiring nurse.
+Beatrice convinces Henrietta to give up the baby for adoption so that she can continue in nursing school, not wanting her to make the same mistakes she did.
+She holds Henrietta’s hand the whole time she’s in labor, with her baby turning out to be Hollyhock, but Beatrice ignores her pleading to let her hold her baby so she won’t get attached.
+The episode ends with her reliving the traumatic memory of her father burning her toy doll in a fireplace, and as she sobbed he used her lobotomized mother as an example of what could happen if she lets her "womanly emotions" consume her.
 Just as BoJack is about to leave, Beatrice recognizes him as her son, asking him where they currently are.
-BoJack lies and tells her they are at the Michigan lake house, telling her she is with her family and eating ice cream, something she was never allowed to do as a child.
+BoJack, instead of telling her off like he planned, lies and tells her they are at the Michigan lake house, telling her she is with her family and eating ice cream, something she was never allowed to do as a child.
+When he asks if she can taste the ice cream, she hesitates before saying it’s delicious.